-This simply means an injection of extra income leads to more spending, which creates more income, and so on.
+An injection of extra income leads to more spending, which creates more income, and so on.
 It emphasizes the effect of an expansionary fiscal policy.
 The Multiplier Effect continues until savings = amount injected.
-(See Circular Flow of Income)
+(See the Circular Flow Model)

 The reason for this is because one person’s spending is another’s income, so there’s this constant exchange of money that gets spent.

 1. MRL – Marginal Rate of Leakages

 3. MRT – Marginal Rate of Taxation